iamirmasoud/bulkboto3/README.md

 ```

 ### Benchmark
-Uploaded 88800 small files (totally about 7GB) with 100 threads in 505 seconds that is about
+Uploaded 88800 small files (totally about 7GB) with 100 threads in 505 seconds that was about
 72X faster than the non-parallel mode.

 ## Blog Posts